ivanvodoleev/ivanvodoleev.github.io/docs/index.markdown

 I graduated from Ural Federal University with a degree in Radio Engineering.

-Live on the Europe-Asia border, where I'm actively working as a sound designer.
+Live on Montenegro, where I'm actively working as a sound designer.

 Email me if you are looking for a sound designer, I would be pleased to solve your sound related needs.